 Laptop borrowers must comply with the Laptop Lending Policy, and Internet Use Policy.
 Please read these policies before requesting a laptop.

-Tutors are available through the Fox Valley Literacy Coalition and meet in conference rooms in the library.
-Contact the Literacy Coalition at 920.991.9840 for more information.
+Tutors are available through Fox Valley Literacy and meet in conference rooms in the library.
+Contact Fox Valley Literacy at 920.991.9840 for more information.

 The library provides free public WiFi.
 Look for the network name “Library Guest” when inside the library.